NeilGraham/rdfhash/README.md

 Command-line tool for hashing RDF definitions into resolvable identifiers ( `sha256`, `md5`, `blake2b`, etc. ).

-Selected subjects (Default: blank node subjects) are replaced with hash of their triples.
+Selected subjects are replaced with hash of their triples (Default: blank node subjects).

 Set of triples on a given subject are sorted by `{predicate} {object}.\n`, then hashed together.
 The hash result replaces the subject URI (Ex: `<md5:fdd61ec7cdbc7241f0289339678dd008>`).